 NOT REAL NEWS: A look at what didn’t happen this week

-Here's a look at false and misleading claims circulating as the United States rolled out the newly authorized Pfizer-BioNTech COVID-19 vaccine to some health care workers and others.
+Here’s a look at false and misleading claims circulating online as news about COVID-19 vaccines and uncertainty around coronavirus relief in the U.S. dominate headlines.
 None of these are legit, even though they were shared widely on social media.
 The Associated Press checked them out.
 Here are the facts:

-Alabama nurse did not die as a result of receiving COVID-19 vaccine

-CLAIM: A 42-year-old nurse in Alabama died after she received the COVID-19 vaccine Tuesday.

 —Arijeta Lajka